IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-step-3-install-openshift.md

 Repeat the `oc get csr` and `oc get no` commands until you see all workers added to your cluster.

-## Create OpenShift admin user
+## Create OpenShift administrator user
-Rather than using `kubeadmin` to operate OpenShift, we're creating an OpenShift `admin` user.
-The script below will create the `admin` user with the password that was set in the environment variable `ocp_admin_password`.
+Rather than using `kubeadmin` to operate OpenShift, we're creating an OpenShift administrator` user.
+The script below will create the `ocadmin` user with the password that was set in the environment variable `ocp_admin_password`.
 ```
 /ocp_install/scripts/create_admin_user.sh
 ```